 Like a breath of fresh air, Colleen arrived at 9 am.
 Seeing her changed everything.
 I had hope…

 I walked a loop around the hall twice that day and slept far less than I thought I would, mostly because I wanted to sleep at night.
 At 10 pm, the nurse helped me into bed.
 The staff made sure they woke me up every two hours.
 Otherwise, I slept.
-The rest of the week, I got in and out bed myself.
+The rest of the week, I got in and out of bed myself.

 Every morning, I got in the chair by 8.
 By the fourth day, I was up to four laps, but my knee was hurting badly, and I had to cut back on walking for the rest of the week.
 During surgery, they took a vein from my left calf to use in my heart, and since I had surgery on my knee when I was 15, the pain in my knee was intense and continued to be for three more weeks.

 I dreaded the thought of being in the hospital, and I was there a full week; however, the Lord calmed my nerves, and I easily made it through a whole week.
 I had little appetite and ate almost nothing, but I didn’t lose an ounce of weight.
 The drain tubes in my stomach were incredibly uncomfortable.
 Dr Mull finally removed them after six days.
-Colleen pointed out that the two incisions for the tubes above my belly button resembled a funny face.
+Colleen pointed out that the two incisions for the tubes above my belly button resembled a smiley face.

 On the eighth day, I went home, sat in my chair, and instantly fell asleep.
 I slept in my bed that night until 3 am and finished up in the recliner.
 After that, I slept in my bed at night for 5-6 hours and took a nap every day.
 Every day I walked the dog but was still limited by the pain in my knee.